Tools

 Platform

-As a web-based tool, Google Drawings is accessible through any modern web browser, ensuring compatibility regardless of the operating system.
-Being part of the Google ecosystem, it also benefits from cloud-based storage, offering easy access and sharing capabilities.
+As a web-based tool, Google Drawings is accessible from any modern web browser, ensuring compatibility across different devices and operating systems.
+Additionally, being part of the Google Workspace ecosystem, it benefits from cloud-based storage, allowing for easy access and sharing.

 8. Pencil Project